hpc2n/sphinx-lesson-template/content/starpu2.rst

 Accelerators
 ^^^^^^^^^^^^

-As you may remember, a StarPU codeled included a field for CUDA implementations:
+As you may remember, a StarPU codelet included a field for CUDA implementations:

 .. code-block:: c
     :linenos: